Wooly-AI/docs/docs/Quick Start/Running Your First Project.md

 2. **Quick Start:** Local CPU Hardware
     - Pull and run our Wooly Client Docker Container on your laptop and work with Pytorch projects inside it.

-Depending on the model size you wish to run, you will have to start CPU instance with enough RAM(memory optimized).
+Depending on the model size you wish to run, you will have to start CPU instance with enough RAM (memory optimized).
 The model is first loaded into the CPU instance/local CPU hardware RAM and then moved to the Wooly AI Acceleration Service GPU.

 For models with 7B parameters or more, configure linux CPU instances with minimum 32GB RAM and 4 VCPU for best experience.

-If you are working on local CPU hardware(macOS) and running container inside docker, swap space can be increased through Docker Desktop settings.
+If you are working on local CPU hardware (macOS) and running container inside docker, swap space can be increased through Docker Desktop settings.
 But it is very limited.
 MacOS will also manage swap space automatically.

-Contact us if you have any questions regarding this.
+Contact us if you have any questions regarding this: [support@woolyai.com](mailto:support@woolyai.com)

 ### Pull the latest Docker Image